Trump’s former fixer Cohen interviewed by Manhattan DA’s office and newly hired litigator | Law-Order

 Trump’s former fixer Cohen interviewed by Manhattan DA’s office and newly hired litigator

-Separately, New York state Attorney General Letitia James is leading a civil probe into whether Trump's company falsely reported property values to secure loans and obtain economic and tax benefits.
-Both investigations are examining whether Trump’s company placed artificially high values on several major commercial properties in documents used to secure favorable loan arrangements, while diminishing the value of those properties in filings used as a basis for calculating its tax bills.

-Ladder issued the loans on several of Trump’s big commercial holdings, including a $160 million mortgage on the Trump Building, a skyscraper of corporate offices in Manhattan’s financial district.
-Cohen’s interview on Thursday with Pomerantz - his fifth with Vance’s office - was not previously reported and it is unclear precisely what issues were covered.
+Ladder issued the loans on several of Trump’s big commercial holdings, including a $160 million mortgage on the Trump Building, a skyscraper in Manhattan’s financial district.
+It was unclear what was covered in Cohen’s interview on Thursday with Pomerantz - his fifth with Vance’s office.
 But it signals intense interest in Cohen’s intimate knowledge of the financial affairs of the Trump Organization.

 Cohen declined to comment.
 A representative for Trump and a lawyer for the Trump Organization did not respond to requests for comment.
 Frost, Vance’s spokesman, declined to comment on areas of the inquiry beyond Pomerantz’s appointment.
 In court filings, the Trump Organization has denied that the company inflated assets.
 Trump, a Republican, has described the New York investigations as politically motivated.
 Vance and James are both Democrats.

+To look for anomalies among property deals, Vance’s office has retained forensic accounting specialists from Washington-based FTI Consulting Inc, a person familiar with the investigation said.
+An FTI spokesman declined to comment.
 Cohen, who describes himself as Trump’s longtime, do-anything fixer, is in home confinement serving a three-year sentence on charges related to payoffs he made during the 2016 presidential race to buy the silence of two women who alleged they had affairs with Trump.
-Under a plea deal, Cohen cooperated extensively with prosecutors - an arrangement that also would help protect him against further prosecution for evidence he provides in the Vance probe.

 Vance opened the investigation in 2018 to examine the alleged hush-money payments.
 The probe has since expanded to include Trump's conduct as a private business owner and whether the Trump Organization engaged in criminal tax evasion among other charges.
 PROMINENT LITIGATOR

-Pomerantz, 69, was chief of the criminal division in the U.S. Attorney's Office for the Southern District of New York from 1997 to 1999 and is now in private practice.
+Pomerantz, 69, was chief of the criminal division in the U.S. Attorney's Office for the Southern District of New York from 1997 to 1999 and oversaw a successful racketeering case against former Gambino crime family boss John “Junior” Gotti.
 As a private attorney, Pomerantz has regularly represented major companies and officials in state and federal prosecutions, including cases brought by the U.S. Department of Justice.
 He has handled matters involving charges of corporate misconduct, financial fraud, tax crimes and violations of the Racketeer Influenced and Corrupt Organizations Act (RICO), a federal law used to prosecute organized crime and ongoing criminal activities.

 Pomerantz, who has taken a leave of absence from his law firm, did not immediately respond to a request for comment on his involvement in the district attorney’s investigation.
 Cohen, a potential high-profile witness for Vance, pleaded guilty in 2018 to charges in the hush-money case, as well as allegations of lying to Congress about negotiations concerning a proposed Trump Tower in Moscow, a project that never materialized.